 My company, FD Global Connections, seeks to help all entrepreneurs, already succeeding here, to make the transition to the US stage, but I remain passionate about women’s issues, hence my NYC Immersion program for female entrepreneurs.

 Women are still a little quiet and reticent to ask for help.

-There’s nothing like jumping in the deep end in New York to see there is a better way.
-I went to women’s networking function while I was still quite junior, and, determined to impress the senior colleague who invited me, I sat and listened quietly until she urged me to ask a question of the speaker and thrust one onto my hand.
-She counselled me the importance of questioning to demonstrate respect and interest in the speaker, and afterwards, I found conversations with other delegates opened up, about the topics I had mentioned.
+There’s nothing like jumping in the deep end in New York to see if there is a better way.
+I went to a women’s networking function while I was still quite junior, and, determined to impress the senior colleague who invited me, I sat and listened quietly until she urged me to ask a question of the speaker and thrust one onto my hand.
+She counselled me on the importance of questioning to demonstrate respect and interest in the speaker, and afterwards, I found conversations with other delegates opened up, about the topics I had mentioned.
 I now ensure I always contribute to networking functions.

 Women also tend to rely on themselves to solve issues, when there’s willing help available to those entrepreneurs who seek assistance or advice.
-New York is the type environment where it is seen as a strength, not a weakness, to ask for help.
+New York is the type of environment where it is seen as a strength, not a weakness, to ask for help.
 Just like the networking function, it shows respect for others’ knowledge and experience, and who could fail to be flattered and respond under those circumstances?

-FD Global Connections’ New York Immersion program aimed at Start-Ups and SMEs, led by women, which are already successful in Australia.
-It is supported by New York City Economic Development Corporation and is in partnership with Tyro FinTech Hub and Qantas Business Rewards.
+FD Global Connections’ New York Immersion program is aimed at Start-Ups and SMEs, led by women, which are already successful in Australia.
+It is supported by the New York City Economic Development Corporation and is in partnership with Tyro FinTech Hub and Qantas Business Rewards.
 Participants will attend workshops in Sydney, and a one-week intensive program with Lab1492, a highly successful New York-based accelerator, where they will meet potential investors and customers.
 Applications close on 2 April.
 Further details can be found here.